andrewsantarin/FlexLayout/README.md

 FlexLayout's only dependency is React.

 Features:
 * splitters
 * tabs
 * tab dragging and ordering
 * tabset dragging (move all the tabs in a tabset in one operation)
-*	dock to tabset or edge of frame
+* dock to tabset or edge of frame or (**NEW!**) free-floating space
 * maximize tabset (double click tabset header or use icon)
 * tab overflow (show menu when tabs overflow)
 * border tabsets
-*	floating tabsets
+* floating tabsets (**NEW!**)
 * submodels, allow layouts inside layouts
 * tab renaming (double click tab text to rename)
-*	themeing - light and dark
+* theming - light and dark
 * touch events - works on mobile devices (iPad, Android)
 * add tabs using drag, indirect drag, add to active tabset, add to tabset by id
 * preferred pixel size tabsets
 * tabset with headers
 * tab and tabset attributes: enableHeader, enableTabStrip, enableDock, enableDrop...
 * customizable tabs and tabset header rendering
 * `[esc]` key to cancel drag
 * typescript type declarations
 * supports overriding css class names via the classNameMapper prop, for use in css modules

 ## Installation